rpastijn/oraclestudentday/tales-of-the-dark-side/story/story-hack/story-hack.md

 # Oracle DB Security - Story of a hack

 ## Introduction
-In this lab, let's walk through the techniques that attackers use to break into your database and exfiltrate your data.
+During this Oracle Student Day, we'll walk through some techniques that attackers use to break into your database and exfiltrate your data.
+Due to the limited time, not all techniques can be discussed now.
+However, you'll certainly learn new stuff which you can use in the future.

 You will perform different scenarios:
 - **as an attacker** - your main objective will be to exfiltrate sensitive data from the target database before encrypting the database as part of a ransomware attack